raoravin/FlightsAndSearchSearvice/README.md

 -Once you've added your db config as listen above,go to the src folder from your terminal and execute `npx sequelize db:create`

+## DB Design
+   - Airplane Table
+   - Flight
+   - Airport
+   - City

+   -A flight belongs to an airport but one airplane can be used in multiple flights -A city has many Airports but one airport belongs to a city -One airport can many flights, but a flight belongs to one airport